Grainger County, Tennessee: Agriculture

 Grainger County is acknowledged as a predominately rural and exurban county of the Greater Knoxville region.
 Agriculture has accounted for a large portion of the county economy throughout history due to the county's soil containing a mass amount of rich nutrients beneficial to select crops of choice.
 The tomato has been the major crop, though cattle raising continues to important gains.
 Grainger County tomatoes have in recent decades become nationally and internationally renowned.

 In 2018, Grainger County was reported to have over 650 greenhouses, 923 farms producing 500 acres of field vegetables, and nearly 90,000 acres of farmland.

 The county celebrates the tomato in an annual festival since 1992.
 Around thirty-thousand festival-goers across the state of Tennessee and the United States gather to witness events about the county's heritage and its significant agricultural impact across the state of Tennessee, enjoy live music performances, purchase local produce and handmade gifts, and take part in arts and crafts events.
-The Grainger County Tomato Festival takes place during the final weekend in July.
+The Grainger County Tomato Festival takes place during the second to last weekend in July.